drazvan91/barcodescanner-sdk-cordova/docs/update-4.11.md

 ### Other changes

-- For the new API, the default length of barcodes  has been lowered for all variable-length symbologies (Code39, Code93, Code128, Codabar, Interleaved 2 of 5, MSI-Plessey).
+- For the new API, the default length of barcodes  has been lowered for all variable-length symbologies (Code 39, Code 93, Code 128, Codabar, Interleaved 2 of 5, MSI-Plessey).
 To scan codes that are longer than the new defaults, you must explicitly enable scanning of longer codes.
 Take a look at the {@link Scandit.SymbologySettings.activeSymbolCounts SymbologySettings.activeSymbolCounts} documentation for details on how to do that.